Both utilities are used in a power plant to generate electricity.

 On the other hand, a gas turbine works better if the temperature of the atmosphere falls below.

 02) The output from a gas turbine increases if the inlet temperature of the working fluid decreases.

 At the high altitudes where the temperature of the air is quite low, the output of the aviation gas turbine can also be well maintained.

-While the output of internal combustion engine at high altitude would decrease.
+While the output of the internal combustion engine at high altitudes would decrease.

-Hence the turbojet engines are being more commonly used in aircraft.
+Hence turbojet engines are being more commonly used in aircraft.